sitBLR-Workshop/Q1-2026/exercises/ex1/README-AIL.md

 3. Click on  `Chat`.
 <br>![](/exercises/ex1/images/ail01-5.png)

-Similar to the `Prompt Editor` the `Chat` interface is designed to experiment with prompts and models in a chat scenarios.
+Similar to the `Prompt Editor` the `Chat` interface is designed to experiment with prompts and models in chat scenarios.

 4. Click on  `Orchestration`.
 <br>![](/exercises/ex1/images/ail01-6.png)